MicahElliott/captain/README.md

 to the *One-minute guide* above), so violations can be caught before code changes go to CI.

-1. Put the `capt` script on your `path` (clone the whole repo if you also want built-in checkers)
+1. Put the `capt` script on your `path` (clone the whole repo if you also want built-in triggers)
 1. `cd your-project`
 1. Run the for-loop below to create any git-hooks you want
 1. Create a `.capt/share.sh` control file (or copy the one below)
-1. [optional] Create a `.capt/local.sh` control file for your personal additional checks
+1. [optional] Create a `.capt/local.sh` control file for your personal additional triggers

 The `capt` command is invoked with a single argument: the git-hook to run;
-e.g., as `capt pre-commit`; that will run all the pre-commit checks.
+e.g., as `capt pre-commit`; that will run all the pre-commit triggers.
 You can optionally run `capt` directly to see/debug output, and then have all of git-hooks call it.